-An archivist is someone who assesses whether a given piece of information is of value, then maintains and stores the information in the appropriate manner.
+Archivists assess whether a piece of information is of value, then maintain and store the information in the best way possible.
 The information that is being examined and maintained can take on any number of forms including documents, letters, photographs, audio recordings and videos.
-Beyond maintaining the records, an archivist must also ensure that the information is preserved in such a way that it is able to be found, and once found, be understandable.

 What does an Archivist do?

 An archivist's main responsibility is to decide which records are of value.
 This requires a great deal of understanding of the historical context of the records.
 The historical context shows the record's relationship to other records, why the record was used, and why the record was created in the first place.

 Once a record is determined to be valuable to preserve, archivists must describe and arrange the record in such a way that people are able to access the information and make sense of it.